obonaventure/cnp3/book/network/network.rst

 IPv4 packets
 ------------

 Now that we have clarified the allocation of IPv4 addresses and the utilisation of the longest prefix match to forward IPv4 packets, we can have a more detailed look at IPv4 by starting with the format of the IPv4 packets.
 The IPv4 packet format was defined in :rfc:`791`.
 Besides a few clarifications and some backward compatible changes, the IPv4 packet format did not change significantly since the publication of :rfc:`791`.
 All IPv4 packets use the 20 bytes header shown below.
-Some IPv4 packets contain an optional header extension that will be described later.
+Some IPv4 packets contain an optional header extension that is described later.

 .. figure:: fig/network-fig-064-c.png
    :align: center